November in world evangelism outreach: It happened today!

-- November 16, 2002 -- A religion law goes into effect in Belarus forbidding unregistered
+- November 16, 2002 -- A religious law went into effect in Belarus forbidding unregistered

 religious activity.
-It required censorship of religious literature, did not allow foreign church
+It required censorship of religious literature, did not allow foreign leadership

-leadership and puts tight restrictions on what organizations can be registered.
+of churches, and put tight restrictions on what organizations can be registered.

 - November 17, 1634 -- Giordano Ansalone, missionary to Japan, is martyred in

 - November 18, 1882 -- Kate and Frank Mills, American Presbyterian missionaries, arrived in

 Shanghai on the steamer Hiroshima Maru.
 From there they traveled to Hangchow (now